felideon/spend_advisor/README.md

 To run tests, simply run `rake test test/models/gzo_test.rb`.
 There are no tests for the controller or UI yet.

-Also, **make sure to re-run** the `rake data:all` after running tests to reset the generated cashflows as per the seed data (YAML files).
+Also, **make sure to re-run** the `rake data:all` script after running tests to reset the generated cashflows as per the seed data (YAML files).

 ### Run the server